IGE-numerique/IGE-Toolkit/README.md

 ### Contact

  #### submit a proposition
- You want to submit your proposition, send an email o  ige-numerique@univ-grenoble-alpes.fr (for non-slack users)
+ You want to submit your proposition, send an email to the mailing list:  [ige-numerique@univ-grenoble-alpes.fr](mailTo:ige-numerique@univ-grenoble-alpes.fr)

  #### Mailing list
- - You can suscribe to the IGE-Toolkit mailing list : https://listes.univ-grenoble-alpes.fr/sympa/subscribe/ige-numerique?previous_action=edit_list_request
+ - You can [suscribe](https://listes.univ-grenoble-alpes.fr/sympa/subscribe/ige-numerique?previous_action=edit_list_request) or [unsuscribe](https://listes.univ-grenoble-alpes.fr/sympa/signoff/ige-numerique) yourself to the IGE-Toolkit mailing list.

- - You can unsuscribe to the IGE-Toolit mailing list: https://listes.univ-grenoble-alpes.fr/sympa/signoff/ige-numerique
+ #### IGE-Toolkit Animation

- #### Contact the animation team: amdin@univ-grenoble-alpes.fr
+ You want to be part of the IGE-Toolkit animation team, send an email to amdin@univ-grenoble-alpes.fr.

 <font size=1> For easily editing a README: [https://stackedit.io/](https://stackedit.io/) </font>